-That’s because typical lung cancer treatment is a bombardment with a combination of different types of chemotherapy drugs (usually Cisplatin or Carboplatin) that attack not just cancer cells, but other, healthy cells — such as those in the bone marrow (where new blood cells are made), the lining of the mouth and intestines, and the hair follicles.
+Lung cancer treatment often includes surgery, radiation and a combination of different types of chemotherapy drugs, such as cisplatin and carboplatin, that attack not just cancer cells, but other, healthy cells — such as those in the bone marrow (where new blood cells are made), the lining of the mouth and intestines, and the hair follicles.
 These drugs also cause blood counts to fluctuate and platelets to plummet, leading to an increased risk of infection, bruising or bleeding, and severe fatigue.

 Targeted Lung Cancer Treatment